JNavith/tailwindcss-theme-variants/README.md

 </tbody>
 </table>

-As previously noted, when a required selector is present, it takes precendence over the media queries; stated another way, the media queries only matter when no selector matches.
+As previously noted, when a required selector is present, it takes precendence over the media queries.
+Stated another way, the media queries only matter when no selector matches.

 ⚠️ If you are stacking variants on while using both selectors and media queries to activate themes, then **make sure that each stacked variant is specified as an *all or nothing* approach** on each element.
 For instance, if you have `normal-motion` and `reduced-motion` themes and want to add the `reduced-motion:hover:transition-none` class, then you also need to add the `normal-motion:hover:transition` class (or any [value of `transitionProperty`](https://tailwindcss.com/docs/transition-property/)).
 If you don't do this, then it will look like the values from a theme that's *supposed* to be inactive are "leaking" into the active theme.